PGlab-NIPER/CRAFT/README.md

 3. Pip install freesasa:
 To install FreeSASA, open your computer's command prompt.
-Enter the command "pip install freesasa," and press enter.
+Enter the command '''pip install freesasa''' and press enter.

 The installation process will commence and might require a few minutes to finalize.
 Once installed, you can readily incorporate the FreeSASA library into your Python projects.

-4. Download the CRAFT tool file (CRAFT_cmd.zip) from the webpage:
+5. Download the CRAFT tool file (CRAFT_cmd.zip) from the webpage:

 Visit the github CRAFT_cmd.zip folder where the CRAFT tool file is available for download.
 Click on the download link to download the CRAFT_cmd.zip file to your computer.

-5. Unzip the downloaded file CRAFT_cmd.zip:
+7. Unzip the downloaded file CRAFT_cmd.zip:

 Locate the CRAFT.zip file on your computer and right-click on it.
 Choose the option to "Extract" or "Extract all" to unzip the file.